 In some cases, a lender will offer you the option to pay points along with your closing costs.
 In exchange for each point you pay at closing, your mortgage APR will be reduced and your monthly payments will shrink accordingly.

-Typically, you would buy points to lower your rate on a fixed-rate mortgage.
-Buying points for adjustable rate mortgages only provides a discount on the initial fixed period of the loan and isn't typically done.
+Typically, you would buy points to lower your interest rate on a fixed-rate mortgage.
+Buying points for adjustable rate mortgages only provides a discount on the initial fixed period of the loan and isn't generally done.

 Because you're paying more up front, the reduced interest rate will only save you money over the long term.
 The longer you plan to own your new home, the better the chance that you'll reach the "break-even" point where the interest you've saved compensates for your initial cash outlay.
 If you have a shorter-term plan, have limited cash, or would benefit more from a bigger down payment, paying points may not benefit you.